-The Safe Routes to School National Partnership has grown rapidly since its founding in 2005 to meet the increasing needs for Safe Routes to School programs and policy advocacy.
+The Safe Routes to School National Partnership (the National Partnership) has grown rapidly since its founding in 2005 to meet the increasing needs for Safe Routes to School programs and policy advocacy.
 The collective impact of this work results in built environment improvements that support physical activity and safety for children of all ages, incomes and abilities.